-START UP
+1. START UP

 Note.
-If you are the first user of the day, steps 1-9 will already be completed for you.
-If you need to change nozzles or experience a major blockage, start from step 1.
+If you are the first user of the day during business hours, all steps will already be completed for you.
+If you are using the instrument outside of business hours If you need to change nozzles or experience a major blockage, contact staff during business hours or start from step 1.

-1) Empty waste (A) down the lab sink if full.
-Decant 1L 100% bleach into the empty waste container.

-2) Refill sheath tank (B) with 1x PBS to the top 'fill line' (Note.
+- 1) Empty waste (A) down the lab sink if full.
+Decant 1L 100% bleach into the empty waste container. - 2) Refill sheath tank (B) with 1x PBS to the top 'fill line' (Note.
 Use the autoclaved 1x PBS prepared especially for this instrument.
 DO NOT use the NERL Diluent Sheath Fluid that is used for the LSR2).
-Ensure air and fluid lines are connected to tank.

-3) Switch on the computer and log in to Windows using the Admin account and password "BDIS".
+Ensure air and fluid lines are connected to tank. - 3) Switch on the computer and log in to Windows using the Admin account and password "BDIS".
 Wait for Windows to load until the network icon appears in the lower right system taskbar.
 Turn on the compressed air line (orange valve on the wall).
-Then turn on the instrument (C), AMO (Aria III only) and circulating water bath (4°C, Aria III only).

-4) Log in to windows (password BDIS).
-Open the program BD FACSDiva, log in using your username and password[1].
-Wait for the cytometer to connect.

-5) From the dropdown menu, select Cytometer>Fluidics startup, follow the prompts.

-6) Note the nozzle size needed.
-Select the appropriate nozzle, and follow the steps in Installing the Nozzle to ensure the configuration is correct.

-7) Bleed sheath line filter (D) of air.
+Then turn on the instrument (C), AMO (Aria III only) and circulating water bath. - 4) Open the program BD FACSDiva and log in using your username and password.
+Wait for the cytometer to connect. - 5) From the dropdown menu, select Cytometer>Fluidics startup, follow the prompts. - 6) Note the nozzle size needed.
+Select the appropriate nozzle, and follow the steps in Installing the Nozzle to ensure the configuration is correct. - 7) Bleed sheath line filter (D) of air if any bubbles are seen in the top of the filter (this is usually not necessary).
 Turn on the stream (red X on the stream window) (E).
-Allow 3-5 minutes for the stream to settle.
-Adjust the Amplitude so that the break-off point (S) is on screen (Drop 1 should be \sim 100-300), and the Gap is stable: 70um \sim 6-10; 100um \sim 10-18
+Allow 3-5 minutes for the stream to stabilize.
+Adjust the Amplitude so that the break-off point (S) is on screen (Drop 1 should be ~150-300), and the Gap is stable: 70um ~6-8; 100um ~10-14.
+It is recommended to adjust the amplitude to get the actual Drop 1 value as close as possible to the previous Drop 1 set value.

-The frequency node should be appropriate at the previously set frequency.
+The standard, pre-optimized frequency value for each nozzle is indicated on the monitor.
+It is not recommended to deviate from this.
 If you want to inspect/change the frequency node, see Finding the Frequency Node.
 A good check for stream stability is that side streams (F) are clean and stable (See Setting Side Stream Trajectory).

-8) Run CST (see Running CST).

-9) Turn the Sweet Spot (G) on.

-10) Set the drop delay (see Setting the Drop Delay).

-11) Set the side stream (F) trajectory (See Setting Side Stream Trajectory).

-12) Run 10% bleach for 2 minutes, followed by DI H20 for 1 minute.
+- 8) Run CST (see Running CST). - 9) Turn the Sweet Spot (G) on.
+Sweet spot adjust the amplitude automatically to maintain a stable gap. - 10) Set the drop delay (see Setting the Drop Delay). - 11) Set the side stream (F) trajectory (See Setting Side Stream Trajectory). - 12) Run 10% bleach for 2 minutes, followed by DI H20 for 1 minute.